OpenCHAMI/openchami.org/content/docs/tutorial.md

 ### 3.1 Serve Images Using NFS Instead of HTTP

-For this tutorial, images were served via HTTP using a local S3 bucket (MinIO) and OCI registry.
+For this tutorial, images were served via HTTP using a local S3 bucket (Versity S3 Gateway) and OCI registry.
 Instead, images could be mounted over NFS by setting up and running a NFS server on the head node, including NFS tools in the base image, and configuring the nodes to work with NFS.

 ### 3.2 Customize Boot Image and Operating System